RedMadRobot/figma-export/README.md

 * `ios.icons.nameStyle` — Icon name style: camelCase or snake_case
 * `ios.icons.preservesVectorRepresentation` — An array of icon names that will supports Preseve Vecotor Data.
 * `ios.icons.swiftUIImageSwift` — [optional] Absolute or relative path to swift file where to export icons (SwiftUI’s Image) for accessing from the code (e.g. Image.illZeroNoInternet)
+* `ios.icons.imageSwift` — [optional] Absolute or relative path to swift file where to generate extension for UIImage for accessing icons from the code (e.g. UIImage.ic24ArrowRight)
 * `ios.images.assetsFolder` — Name of the folder inside `Assets.xcassets` where images will be exported.
 * `ios.images.nameStyle` — Images name style: camelCase or snake_case
 * `ios.images.swiftUIImageSwift` — [optional] Absolute or relative path to swift file where to export images (SwiftUI’s Image) for accessing from the code (e.g. Image.illZeroNoInternet)
+* `ios.images.imageSwift` — [optional] Absolute or relative path to swift file where to generate extension for UIImage for accessing illustrations from the code (e.g. UIImage.illZeroNoInternet)
 * `ios.typography.fontExtensionDirectory` - Relative or absolute path to directory where UIFont+extension.swift file will be generated.
 This file containes static methods for accessing custom fonts e.g. UIFont.header(), UIFont.caption1()
 * `ios.typography.generateLabels` -  Should FigmaExport generate UILabel for each text style (font)?
 E.g. HeaderLabel, BodyLabel, CaptionLabel
 * `ios.typography.labelsDirectory` - Relative or absolute path to directory where to place UILabel for each text style (font) (Requred if generateLabels = true)